lukplamino/DADS7202_HW02-CNN_MNLP_Group/README.md

 #### Data pre-processing
 - The set of images were rescaled to 224x224 pixels and normalized by the ImageDataGenerator class with **`Pixel Standardization`** technique (zero mean and unit variance)

-❕ Be careful: The different normalization techniques effect the model's performance.
+❕ Be careful: The different normalization techniques<sup>5</sup> effect the model's performance.
 (Loss and Accuracy).
 - We use **`➕Data Augmentation`** technique to increase the diversity of our training set by applying **`ImageDataGenerator`**
 - We apply various changes to the initial data.
 For example, image rotation, zoom, shifting and fliping